jvns/dns-weekend/intro.md

 Finally: this is a toy implementation that barely works, not a guide to writing production DNS software.
-I've never written production DNS software and don't have any advice about how to do it well.
+I've never written production DNS software and don't have any advice about how to do it well, but it's definitely not like this.
 A couple of links:

-* [this long list of RFCs related to DNS](https://www.statdns.com/rfc/) gives you a sense for DNS's complexity
+* [this long list of RFCs related to DNS](https://www.statdns.com/rfc/) gives you a sense for DNS's actual complexity
 * [hello DNS from PowerDNS](https://powerdns.org/hello-dns/) has a teaching implementation that focuses more on standards compliance and correctness